launchdarkly/ios-client-sdk/MigrationGuide.md

   3. If the object watches all of the feature flags in an environment (available with a specific `mobileKey`) use `observeAll(owner: , handler:)`.
 Follow the guidance in #2 above to unpack changed feature flag details.
 - `userDidUpdate` was called whenever any feature flag changed.
 Follow the guidance under `featureFlagDidUpdate` to decide which observer method to call on the client.
 - `userUnchanged` was called in `.polling` mode when the response to a flag request did not change any feature flag value.
 If your app uses `.streaming` mode (whether you set it explicitly or accept the default value in `LDConfig`) you can ignore this method.
 If using `.polling` mode, call `observeFlagsUnchanged` and either call the delegate method from within the handler, or copy the delegate method code into the handler.
-- `serverConnectionUnavailable` was called when the SDK could not connect to LaunchDarkly servers.
-Set `onServerUnavailable` with a closure to execute when that occurs.
-Unlike the `observe` methods above, the SDK can only accept 1 `onServerUnavailable` closure.
-When the object that sets the closure no longer needs to watch for this condition, set `onServerUnavailable` to `nil` or set another closure from another interested object.
-If a client app has several objects that watch this condition, consider setting the observer in the `AppDelegate` and posting a notification from the closure.
+  4. `serverConnectionUnavailable` was called when the SDK could not connect to LaunchDarkly servers.
+Call `observeError(owner:, handler:)` with a handler to execute when an error occurs.

 See [Monitoring Feature Flags for changes](#monitoring-feature-flags-for-changes) for details.